kutt27/learn_cpp/Arrays/modify_array.md

 ### Accessing Array Elements

 To access an element in an array, you can use its index.
-The index is a number that indicates the position of the element in the array.
+An index is a number that indicates the position of the element in the array.
 For example, if you have an array of five elements, the index of the first element is 0, the index of the second element is 1, and so on.

 You can access an element in an array using the bracket notation.
 The syntax for accessing an element in an array is: